-A One Health approach tackles shared health threats by looking at all angles-human, animal, plant, and environmental www.cdc.gov/onehealth
+A One Health approach tackles shared health threats by looking at all angles-human, animal, plant, and environmental www.cdc.gov/onehealth connect with health media professionals, learn new skills

 One Health is a collaborative, multisectoral, and transdisciplinary approach - working at the local, regional, national, and global levels - with the goal of achieving optimal health outcomes recognizing the interconnection between people, animals, plants, and their shared environment.
 LEARN MORE.